Kheerat Panesar: Storylines

 Kheerat begins a secret relationship with Stacey after teaming up with Whitney Dean (Shona McGarty) to take down Gray after she figures out Gray killed Chantelle.
 To spook Gray, he posts printed screenshots of Chantelle's forum posts detailing her abuse to Gray, but it backfires as Gray finds out and they violently fight, forcing Kheerat to go on the run.
 Gray is later arrested after his second wife Chelsea Fox (Zaraah Abrahams) records him confessing to the murder.
 Afterwards, he and Stacey go public as a couple.
 After Ben is raped by Lewis Butler (Aidan O'Callaghan), contracting chlamydia and seeing a mental health decline, Kheerat helps Ben calm down and then takes him to the hospital to check for AIDS, which Ben is relieved to find he doesn't have.
 Ben is grateful towards Kheerat, but begins feeling guilty for causing Jags's death.
 He confesses to it, resulting in Kheerat attacking Ben.

-When Ranveer Gulati (Aidan O'Callaghan) tries to rape Suki, she knocks him out with a clock, under the impression that she killed him.
+When Ranveer Gulati (Anil Goutam) tries to rape Suki, she knocks him out with a clock, under the impression that she killed him.
 When his son Ravi (Aaron Thiara) walks in, he helps her hide the body and, when she leaves, Ranveer wakes up and Ravi murders him.
 Kheerat's father Nish Panesar (Navin Chowdhry) is later released from prison, and is unable to bond with Kheerat.
 Hoping to sow distrust, Nish asks Ravi to flirt with Stacey, and when Stacey reports this to Kheerat, he is furious and fights with Ravi.
 When Ranveer's body is uncovered, Suki is arrested for his murder, Kheerat tells her girlfriend Eve Unwin (Heather Peace) that he is planning to confess to the murder to save his mother from prison, and despite both Stacey and Suki pleading him not to, he remains adamant and is later arrested, to the dismay of his loved ones.
+Kheerat is later sentenced to life imprisonment.